-At the Wieliczka Salt Mine they have been mining rock salt for centuries, and you are invited to a fantastic subterranean world.
+At the Wieliczka Salt Mine they have been mining rock salt for centuries, and they invite you to a fantastic subterranean world.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.